nilason/grass-conda/README.md

 It is also possible to use a customized conda requirement file, set as an argument (or in `configure-build.sh`).

-To be able to bumb dependency versions and/or add/remove dependencies for the `default/conda-requirements-stable.txt` file the command flag `--update-conda-stable` can be added.
+To be able to bump dependency versions and/or add/remove dependencies for the `default/conda-requirements-stable.txt` file the command flag `--update-conda-stable` can be added.
 A requirement for this is that `default/conda-requirements-dev.txt` is used for `--conda-file`.
 This function is